nautechsystems/nautilus_trader/docs/user_guide/logging.md

 - stdout/stderr writer
 - log file writer

-Infrastructure such as [vector](https://github.com/vectordotdev/vector) can be configured to collect log events from these writers.
+Infrastructure such as [vector](https://github.com/vectordotdev/vector) can be configured to collect there log events.

 ## Configuration